Strength and experience since 1979

-Just like in the U.S., car thefts can and do occur in Mexico.
+Just like in the U.S., vehicle thefts can and do occur in Mexico.
 More than likely, you will get through your trip without having anything like this happen.
-If it does happen, though, make sure that you understand the terms of your Mexico car insurance policy.
+If it does happen, though, make sure that you understand the terms of your Mexico car insurance company policy.

-24. What happens if my car is stolen while I am in Mexico?
+24. What happens if my vehicle is stolen while I am in Mexico?

 The first thing that you should do upon realizing that your vehicle has been stolen is to call the insurance company and visit the local authorities.
-This must be done in person – you cannot handle this part of the situation by telephone.
-File a theft report, then call your Mexican insurance provider.
+This must be done in person - you cannot handle this part of the situation by telephone.
+File a theft report with the police, then call your Mexico car insurance provider who will send out a claim adjustor (24/7).
 Write down your claim number and ask in particular the name of your insurance company claims person.
-(Not the claims adjuster who meets you near the scene) Make sure that you have all of the information about your policy – including the policy number, name of insured, name of driver and address where the accident occurred – handy.
+(Not necessarily the claims adjuster who meets you near the scene) Make sure that you have all of the information about your policy - including the policy number, name of insured, name of driver and address where the accident occurred - handy.
 You will also need to provide the make, model, type, year, color and license plate number of the stolen vehicle.

-In case of total theft of the vehicle, the owner of the vehicle or the person who had possession of the vehicle must file a Theft report in person with the proper law enforcement authorities.
+In case of total theft, the owner of the vehicle or the person who had possession must file a Theft report in person with the proper law enforcement authorities.

 IF YOU HAVE AN ACCIDENT, YOUR CAR IS STOLEN, OR IF YOU REQUIRE LEGAL ASSISTANCE OR TRAVELER'S ASSISTANCE SERVICES, PLEASE CALL THE FOLLOWING NUMBERS: